raysan5/raylib/examples/README.md

 ### category: audio

 Examples using raylib audio functionality, including sound/music loading and playing.
 This functionality is provided by raylib [raudio](../src/raudio.c) module.
-Note this module can be used standalone independently of raylib, check [raudio_standalone](others/raudio_standalone.c) example.
+Note this module can be used standalone independently of raylib.

 | ## | example  | image  | difficulty<br>level | version<br>created | last version<br>updated | original<br>developer |
 |----|----------|--------|:-------------------:|:------------------:|:-----------------------:|:----------------------|